blogmywiki/microbit-thermal-print/README.md

 * a BBC micro:bit powered off batteries or a computer.
 * a Chinese thermal till-roll printer as sold by Pimoroni, Sparkfun, Adafruit etc.
 * a 5-9v 2A DC power supply for the printer.
-* some jumper leads and a breakout board like the Kitronik one.
+* some jumper leads and a micro:bit breakout board like the Kitronik one.
 * an old soap powder box or similar to mount the printer and micro:bit in.

 Please note that I have only tested this code with a printer I bought many years ago, firmware version 2.64 - some of the